ysuter/OpenBTAI-radiomics/README.md

-# Code used to extract feautures
+# Code used to extract features

 The code available here may be used to customize the feature extraction and tailor it to a target task.